 If you’ve already worked at someone else’s salon but you’re just now starting a microblading business, consider these factors:

 - Are there other microblading salons in your town/area?

 If there are few licensed microblading artists working in your area, your skill is automatically more valuable.
-If the competition is strong, start by pricing your sessions moderately and keep perfecting your skill.
-You can gradually increase your prices as your work starts getting recognized.
+If the competition is strong, your prices should be lower than your competitors’ in the beginning – raise them as you’re building your reputation.

 - How much do they charge?

 If you charge significantly more than your competition, chances are you’ll lose some potential customers to cheaper artists.
 If you charge significantly less, potential clients might get suspicious and doubt your expertise.